 Using Dry Floral Styrofoam for Silk Floral Arrangements

 Dry floral foam bricks (also known as floral styrofoam) are easy to cut and work with in the same way as wet floral foam except you do not need to soak them in water.
-They are mainly used for fake plants and artificial flower arrangements.
+They are mainly used for plastic plants, fake plants and artificial flower arrangements.

-The dense and compact nature of the dry floral foam can also accommodate artificial flowers that have a stem that has been fitted with a sharp metal spike or florist wire and then dipped in hot glue before being pierced into position.
-The added weight of dry floral foam also ensures that the floral arrangement will hold it’s shape.
+The dense and compact nature of the dry floral foam can also accommodate small and large artificial plants and artificial flowers with a stem that has been fitted with a sharp metal spike or florist wire and then dipped in hot glue before being pierced into position.
+The added weight of dry floral foam also ensures that the plastic plants and floral arrangement will hold it’s shape.
 There are many shapes and sizes to choose from and they usually come in either green or white.

 Floral styrofoam’s robust design makes it the best fit for silk, dried and fake flower arrangements as the foam is denser and heavier and more unlikely to crumble.
 Typically, floral foam is found in a variety of shapes such as wreaths and crosses or spheres and cones.
 They are also used extensively in craft projects.

-Using the right floral foam for different arrangements will ensure flowers will be kept secure and remain beautiful for as long as possible.
+Using the right floral foam for different arrangements will ensure flowers and plastic plants will be kept secure and remain beautiful for as long as possible.
+Depending on whether you have small or large artificial plants and flowers will also determine how much floral foam you need.